JannieI/canvas-workstation-V3/src/app/roadmap.md

 Bug: after changes in the Modal form & close with X - the original W changes
 Bug: X axis always changes to nominal - fix hardcoding ...
 - set properties of new Widget as a template - user pref
+- when open NEW and only 1 DS, then skip DS selection page?

 **Dashboard**
 1. Easy to drill in and out of dates - year - month - day, etc